Criss Angel show abruptly canceled Friday night

-An undisclosed injury to illusionist Criss Angel forced the cancellation of his “Mindfreak Live!” show at the Luxor on Friday night, according to sources close to the show.
+Criss Angel was forced to cancel his “Mindfreak Live!” show at the Luxor on Friday night after faltering while performing one of one of his signature acts.

+Efforts to reach Angel, his reps, officials at MGM Resorts and the hotel chain’s public-relations team for official comment about the incident have been unsuccessful.

+Angel has yet to post to his Twitter or Instagram since returning from a vacation in Mexico on Wednesday.
+He was scheduled to appear at the Walk for Wishes charity event Saturday morning at Town Square to present the organization with a $100,000 check, but was not in attendance.
+Event host Dana Wagner of KSNV Channel 8 told those assembled about Friday night’s developments at Luxor.

-Guests at the birthday party for artist Michael Godard at Delano just south of a Luxor said they saw ambulances arrive just after the Angel incident.
+On Friday night, guests at Delano, just south of a Luxor, said they saw ambulances arrive at the resort just after the Angel incident.

-The Strip headliner reportedly passed out during his double-straitjacket act, in which he hangs upside down while buckled into a harness.
-One unconfirmed report from the hotel, and several social media posts from those reportedly in the theater, indicated the show was halted after Angel was let down from his hoist above the audience.

 At the Criss Angel Show.
 Something went wrong when he tried to escape from a jacket while suspended.
 There is a forced intermission.— John Harper (@RyanPerez___) March 11, 2017